 Flow occurs when there is a complete balance between your experienced challenge and your experienced abilities /skills as shown in figure 1

 As the figure shows, we must try to aim for a match between our prerequisites and the degree of difficulty of the task.
 There is nothing wrong with either boredom or anxiety – in small amounts – but in a specific training situation, it is crucial that we mostly experience a match between challenge and skills.

 When we want to promote the opportunity to experience flow during running training, we can appropriately look at what we could call flow triggers, i.e. conditions that promote flow states.
 Calm and inaccessibility belong to the group of “flow triggers”, i.e. flow-promoting factors.

 Below is a list of possible flow triggers:

 - Clear goals.
-You know the clear goal of your running training and the goal are understandable.
+You know the clear goal of your running training and the goal is understandable.